timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 ```

 ### accessibilityValue
 Values are generally properties of an element that can change, for example if something is selected or not.
-They are read right after the label and read again if they change while the element stays focused by VoiceOver.
+They are read after the label and read again if they change while the element stays focused by VoiceOver.
 Some standard UIKit components already make use of them, but sometimes we have custom states.
 For those we can add a value like this:

 ```swift
 flightCell.accessibilityValue = flight.status.localizedDescription